ttuhin03/computer_use_ootb/README.md

 ```bash
 python app.py
 ```
-A website will open; follow the prompts to proceed.
+A website will open at http://localhost:7860/.
+Enter the Anthropic API key (you can obtain it through this website), then give commands to let the AI perform your tasks."

 ![gradio_interface](./assets/gradio_interface.png)